 • With the introduction of the Goods and Services Tax (GST), the need for informal sources of funds has been reduced.
 “The cost of credit for micro and small enterprises will also decrease meaningfully, as lending will shift from collateral-based lending to cash flow-based lending.

-The deputy governor also suggested that SIDBI could “hand-hold” microfinance providers in areas such as alternative credit scoring models and in predicting probability of default.
+The deputy governor also suggested that SIDBI could “hand-hold” microfinance providers in areas such as alternative credit scoring models and in predicting the probability of default.
 The development finance institution should also take the lead in hosting an ecosystem within a well-defined regulatory sandbox to create the infrastructure to reduce the turnaround time and achieve robust risk mitigation.

 Surendra Naik